Public Policy Engagement

 We promote policy positions that make Information Technology (IT) more effective in supporting state and local government missions, improve government technology acquisition processes, maximize the positive financial impact of IT investments and create better outcomes for Americans served by state and local government agencies and programs.
 Our Office of Global Government Affairs has an established network of state and local government consultants whose responsibilities include monitoring legislation and policies that would impact our various government lines of business.
 Examples of our government business interests include business process outsourcing, regulation of credit card fees, eligibility and health information exchanges, emergency management services, work zone speed enforcement and electronic toll collections.

 We believe policymakers should foster a legal and economic framework that encourages employers to maintain and increase the number of workers who have access to employer-provided retirement security.
-We take our commitment to our employees, both current and retired, very seriously and work with the U.S. Congress and the Administration to formulate policies that allow us to meet those commitments.
+We take our commitment to our employees, both current and retired, very seriously and work with the U.S. Congress and the Administration to formulate policies that allow us to meet this pledge.

 As an active player in healthcare, we promote policies that allow for sustainable, high-quality systems that are more accessible, less costly and more patient-centered.
 We support every citizen having access to quality, affordable health coverage.
 However, too many obstacles — regulatory mandates, inaccessible data, inefficient processes, incomprehensible billing and ever-rising costs — threaten to undermine our ability to provide healthcare effectively.
 We seek to use our healthcare expertise, our heritage of innovation and our influence to enhance the entire healthcare ecosystem.
 We work with patients, providers, payers, employers and governments at all levels to improve people’s lives through better, more accessible and more affordable healthcare.